mattegoat/pragma-docs/docs/versioned_docs/version-V3/Resources/Cairo 1/data-feeds/Publishing Data.md

 pip install pragma-sdk
 ```

-⚠️ Troubleshoting
-- Make sure you have `cmake` installed if you run into `ERROR: Could not build wheels for crypto-cpp-py, which is required to install pyproject.toml-based projects`

 See a full sample script [here](https://github.com/Astraly-Labs/Pragma/blob/master/stagecoach/jobs/publishers/starknet-publisher/app.py), or copy paste the code below to get started.
 Note that you need to set environment variables `PUBLISHER`, `PUBLISHER_ADDRESS`, and `PUBLISHER_PRIVATE_KEY` before running the code.
 You can use the sample .env file here to set them (the file does not include `PUBLISHER_PRIVATE_KEY` for obvious reasons).
 To make fetching data simple, implement your own fetching function using whatever libraries you want, as long as it returns a `List[Entry]`.